Conjugacy problem in groups with quadratic Dehn function: The main S -machine M

 It suffices to show that such a subcomputation ${\mathcal D}'$ of a computation $\ccc'$ with step history $(34)(4)(45)$ (with $(12)(2)(23)$) contains a subcomputation of the form (a) (form (b), resp.)
 For $\ccc'$ of type $(34)(4)(45)$, this follows from Lemma \ref{M3} (b) since $m >10$.
 For $\ccc'$ of type $(12)(2)(23)$, the same property holds since the $S$-machine $\rhh_m$ has to repeat the cycles of $\rhh$ $m$ times by Lemma \ref{prim} (3,4). \endproof

 \begin{lemma} Let a reduced computation $\ccc\colon W_0\to\dots\to W_t$ start with an accessible word $W_0$ and have step history of length 1.
-Assume that for some index $j$, we have $|W_j|_Y>3|W_0|$.
+Assume that for some index $j$, we have $|W_j|_Y>3|W_0|_Y$.
 Then there is a sector $QQ'$ such that a state letter from $Q$ or from $Q'$ inserts an $Y$-letter increasing the length of this sector after any transition of the subcomputation $W_j\to\dots\to W_t$. \end{lemma}

 \proof First of all we observe that the $Y$-words in all history sectors (in all input sectors) of any configuration $W_i$ are copies of each other, because $W_0$ is accessible.
-Also inducting on $t$ one can assume that $|W_1|_Y>|W_0|_Y$.
+Also the statement is trivial if $t=1$, and so $j=1$ too.
+Then inducting on $t$, one can assume that $|W_1|_Y>|W_0|_Y$ since otherwise it suffices to consider the computation $W_1\to\dots\to W_t$ of length $t-1$.

-I we have one of the Sets 1, 3, 5, then inequality $|W_0|_Y<|W_1|_Y$ implies $|W_1|_Y<|W_2|_Y<\dots$ since the second rule cannot be inverse for the first one, and so on, i.e., we obtain the desired property of any input sector for Set 1 or of any history sector for Sets 3 or 5.
+If we have one of the Sets 1, 3, 5, then inequality $|W_0|_Y<|W_1|_Y$ implies $|W_1|_Y<|W_2|_Y<\dots$ since the second rule cannot be inverse for the first one, and so on, i.e., we obtain the desired property of any input sector for Set 1 or of any history sector for Sets 3 or 5.

 If we have Set 2, then the statement for any imput sector follows from Lemma \ref{prim} (1) .